FARM FRESH

 I’m based in Belleville and when I first moved here I was thrilled and impressed to learn that Belleville’s farmers’ market is open three days a week ALL year round.
 The vendors are made of hearty stock.
 I love to ride my bike to the market and fill up my baskets with local produce and goodies.
 During my visit on a warm Saturday morning, the market was characteristically busy and bustling with lots on offer.
 From food that’s ready to eat (there were perogies and dumplings) to locally produced honey, jams, and pickled veggies, to fresh produce and meats and cheeses, it doesn’t take long to fill up a basket or two.
 Centrally located in downtown Belleville, just behind City Hall, this farmers’ market is one of the biggest in the area.
 And now, you can pop over to Benji’s Coffee Bar just across the street to keep caffeinated and get a treat to sweeten your shopping trip.

-Saturdays 9am-2pm, Victoria Day weekend to Thanksgiving weekend
+Saturdays 8 am-1 pm, Victoria Day weekend to Thanksgiving weekend

 Sundays 10 am-1 pm, May-October

-I LOVE a good country drive, and my route to the Codrington farmers’ market north of Brighton did not disappoint.
+I LOVE a good country drive, and my route to the Codrington Farmers’ Market, less than 15 minutes north of downtown Brighton, did not disappoint.
 Spilling out from under a covered area beside the local public library (which is open during market hours!) and surrounded by open fields, are a wide variety of vendors.
 This rural market has it all: fresh local produce, flowers, artisanal crafts and goodies, and even a knife-sharpening service.
 This market was a pleasant surprise for this first-time visitor.
 From the quaint coffee truck that also sells ice cream to the Thai food stand all set to live music, I fell in love with this market.
 You can bet I’ll be packing up my knives in need of sharpening and spending my next Sunday morning filling my basket with baked goods here.
 So worth the drive.